jqmcginnis/vessel_graph_pipeline/README.md

-# vessel_statistics
+# VesselGraph Generation and Statistics

-This prepository hosts all source code for the generation of statistical evaluation of the VesselGraph aging effects.
+This prepository hosts all source code utility scripts for the generation of statistical evaluation of the VesselGraph aging effects.